 Since the officer could not predict where to deploy, he was more effective to wait and target the car at point blank range.
 Another tactic was to use a patrol car as a road block and deploy into the adjacent lane to funnel the target vehicle over the spikes.
 These new deployment styles started a dangerous trend in spike deployment.

 A spike system not tethered to a cord and in the traffic lanes is an unsecured system.
 Unsecured systems is the primary cause of incidents where deployment officers have been struck by fellow officers while clearing the spikes out of the roadway.

-Circumvention problem #3.
+Circumvention Risk #3.
 Unsecured System versus secured system

 The result of the ’93 deployment tactics.